vrtuosoio/Scripts/docs/docker-compose-installation.md

 * docker-compose
 * redis (tested up to redis 4.x, covered by this installation guide and docker-compose template but can be updated to use externally available set up)
 * mysql 5.6 (covered by this installation guide and docker-compose template but can be updated to use externally available set up)
+* S3 (S3 or S3 compatible storage is required and for detail, please check the S3 configuration section)
+* SMTP (required for email sending and 2 Factor Authentication)

 #### Hardware Requirements
 We recommend running the platform on a clean instance with the following specs